basardemir/Restaurant-Management-App/docs/source/developer/member3.rst

   :lines: 4-12
   :linenos:
   :language: html
-  :caption: The customer can cancel if the date between starting date and end date is not over,
+  :caption: The customer can cancel if the date between starting date and end date is not over.

 .. literalinclude:: ../../../templates/orders/details.html
   :lines: 4-75